| A Bishoujo Senshi Sailor Moon fan fiction storyChronicled by Dro'gan NiteFlier

 I think for a minute as the others wait.
 "I think it was like

+the second hand moving to noon."
 I look at the three men and realize that even Simand doesn't know

 what I'm talking about.
 I hold out my hand to him and ask, "Watch."
+His eyes widen as he realizes what my earlier statement meant.

 He pulls the watch out of his pocket and hands it to me.
 I open